 Why Steam doesn’t recognize Installed games?

-There are multiple reasons why Steam is not able to recognize the installed games.
-To name a few, Steam will not recognize games if .acf’ files are faulty, or missing.
-Additionally, if the default installation location has run out of space then also you will face the problem.
+There are several reasons Steam may not recognize installed games.
+To name a few, Steam will not recognize games if .acf files are faulty or missing.
+Additionally, if the default installation location is out of space, you will also encounter the problem.

 Read: Steam Cleaner will delete Steam cache & data left behind by gaming engines